-The next owner purchased the car from High Performance Motors in Playa Del Rey, California, in early, 1964.
-They buyer was a young Southern Californian, Bob Gage, the son of a Goodyear tire business associate of Carroll Shelby.
-In a 1997 interview, Bob Gage related the following details, briefly summarized here, of his time with CSX 2085.
+Bob Gage purchased CSX 2085 from High Performance Motors in Playa Del Rey California in early 1964.
+Bob was the son of a Goodyear tire business associate of Carroll Shelby.
+In a 1997 interview, Bob Gage related the following details of his time with CSX 2085.

 The Gage family, originally from England, was in the Britsh car business in Southern California.
 Through this business, they came to know, and became close with, Ken Miles.
 Miles eventually would become Bob’s godfather.
 Because of Bob’s connection with Miles, and his father’s business relationship with Carroll Shelby, Bob had direct access to Shelby’s factory racing and high performance parts and information.
 Miles, and fellow factory Cobra racer, Dave McDonald, helped Bob set up his Cobra, including driving it at Willow Springs Raceway to set up and develop the car.
 Miles also taught Bob how to race.
 Bob related harrowing tales of sitting on the floor of the passenger side of CSX 2085 and hanging onto the roll bar while Miles tossed CSX 2085 around the Willow Springs course.

-Some of the modifications made at the time included installing Webber carburetors and intake manifold, adding a roll bar, and making fender flares for the wider American Racing mag wheels.
+Some of the modifications made at the time included adding a roll bar, and fender flares for the wider American Racing mag wheels.
 Aluminum brake cooling scoops were also installed along with side fender vents.
 The windshield was replaced with a small windscreen.
 A hood scoop was installed, and the bumpers were removed as well.

-In 1965, Bob, members of his family, and two mechanics, took CSX 2085 to England to race it.
+In the spring of 1964, Bob, members of his family, and two mechanics, took CSX 2085 to England to race it.
 Bob first raced the car at a club road racing event at Oulton Park.
 The car caused quite a stir as it was the first time many people had ever seen a Cobra in person.
 The officials made Bob remove the small windscreen, and reinstall the windshield.
-The windshield was removed, but Bob leaned it back as far back as possible to reduce drag.
+The windshield was reinstalled, but Bob leaned it back as far back as possible to reduce drag.
 Bob finished second in class.

 In addition to auto crossing the car, Bob also successfully drag raced CSX 2085.
 He raced it at Long Beach, Lyons, San Fernando and Pomona drag strips, as well as others.
 Bob said he won the 1966 AHRA Winternationals at Irwindale in A/Sport, and in Street Eliminator with a recorded 11.60 ET.
-He also raced the car at the NHRA Winternationals, but says he was protested by one of the Dragonsnake Cobras.
-Bob refused the required teardown, and left.
-The Dragonsnake is shown as winning that event.
+He also raced the car at the NHRA Winternationals.

 Before Bob was done with CSX 2085, he took the car to Bonneville to attempt a speed record.
 He was unsuccessful in his attempt.
 He tried again, running the car at a Southern California Timing Association event on the El Mirage dry lake bed in Southern California.
 A scary ride after a blown tire convinced Bob not to make any further speed record attempts.